University of Texas at San Antonio: Park West Campus

 Located less than 2 miles west of the Main campus, the 125-acre Park West Campus is currently home to the UTSA Roadrunners soccer and track-and-field facilities.
 Park West is also designated as a host site for community sporting events.
 Construction of a new 80,000-square-foot state of the art outpatient facility is slated to be complete by summer 2023, once complete it will offer Student-athletes access to enhanced imaging and surgical services, primary care, orthopedics, physical therapy and other specialties.
 The center will ultimately support the sports medicine program for UTSA student-athletes and provide future collaborative opportunities in academics, research and health care delivery.

+Southwest Campus

+The Southwest Campus is located on the San Antonio River in downtown San Antonio.
+Considered an "urban oasis", the campus has been a place of learning for more than 165 years.
+The buildings and campus were originally known as the Ursuline Convent and Academy, which opened in 1851.
+The campus is now home to part of the UTSA School of Art.

+One Riverwalk Place

+Purchased in March of 2025 River One is located at 700 N. St. Mary's St., across the River Walk from UTSA Southwest, and home to the Klesse College of Engineering and Integrated Design's School of Architecture + Planning.

 Academics

-The University of Texas at San Antonio is composed of nine colleges that offer 66 bachelor's, 68 master's, and 25 doctoral degree programs in total: the Alvarez College of Business; the College of Education and Human Development; the College of Engineering and Integrated Design; the Honors College; the College of Liberal and Fine Arts; the College for Health, Community and Policy; the College of Sciences and University College.
-All programs are fully accredited by the Southern Association of Colleges and Schools, and the UTSA College of Business is accredited by the Association to Advance Collegiate Schools of Business.